cloud-custodian/cloud-custodian/docs/source/azure/advanced/azurefunctions.rst

 - Application Service Plan (shared across functions)
 - Application Service (per function)

-Functions can be ran in either a dedicated Application Service Plan (Basic, Standard or Premium) or in a Consumption plan.
+Functions can be deployed in either a dedicated Application Service Plan (Basic, Standard or Premium) or in a Consumption plan.
-More details on the different hosting models offered by Azure Functions can be found `here <https://docs.microsoft.com/en-us/azure/azure-functions/functions-scale>`_.
+More details on the different hosting models offered by Azure Functions can be found in the `Azure Functions documentation <https://docs.microsoft.com/en-us/azure/azure-functions/functions-scale>`_.
 By default, we will run all Custodian policies using the Consumption hosting model. (i.e. skuTier=dynamic) Linux Consumption is currently only available in the following regions: East Asia, East US, West Europe, and West US